Skip to main content

 Four stars aren’t about surviving thirty or forty years in uniform.
 They’re about excelling at every single level, building a reputation that survives scrutiny from both generals and politicians, and being the person everyone turns to when the stakes are existential.

 It’s not glamorous every day.
 It’s mostly hard work, long hard hours, and the kind of pressure that would break most of us.
+The path is long, the odds are slim.
 If you’re in uniform right now and staring at those stars in the distance… respect.
-The path is long, the odds are slim, but damn if it isn’t one of the most impressive things a human can achieve in a career.

-(And if you’re just a civilian like me, reading this over coffee—well, now you know why those four-star folks look so damn calm on TV.
-They’ve earned every gray hair, Not much more to add than that..)
+(And if you’re just a civilian, reading this over coffee, well, now you know why those four-star folks look so calm on TV.
+They’ve earned every gray hair, Not much more to add than that.)

 Comments